Maximilian118/Automatarr/README.md

 Loops:

-- Remove Missing - Remove all library content not in Starr App Import Lists while respecting torrent ratio/time requirements.
+- Remove Missing - Remove all library content not in Starr App Import Lists while respecting download ratio/time requirements.
 - Wanted Missing - Search for all wanted missing items across all Starr Apps.
 - Remove Blocked - Remove all blocked downloads in the queue.
 - Remove Failed - Remove all failed downloads.